IshaNagar1/IshaNagar1.github.io/_posts/2026-03-30-third-post.md

 And then, afterward, many people replay conversations in their head.

-“Did I hear that right?”
+*“Did I hear that right?”*

-“Did I respond correctly?”
+*“Did I respond correctly?”*

-“Did I miss something important?”
+*“Did I miss something important?”*

 This can lead to self-doubt, overthinking, and a feeling of being “behind.”
 Over time, it can even affect confidence and identity.

 I experienced this very clearly one day in the car.
 I don’t remember where I was going, but I remember what was happening in my mind.

-It felt like two versions of myself were arguing,  like an angel and a devil sitting on my shoulders.
+It felt like two versions of myself were arguing.

+Like an angel and a devil sitting on my shoulders.

 Angel: You are normal.
 Nothing is wrong with you.

 Devil: No, something is wrong.
 You’re not good enough.
 Because of your hearing loss, you won’t succeed.

-Angel: Don’t listen to that.
-You are good enough.
+Angel: *Don’t listen to that.
+You are good enough.*

 It kept going.

+And then suddenly...

+The words disappeared.

-And then suddenly, the words disappeared — and all that was left was anger.
+And all that was left was anger.

+---

 I wasn’t mad at anyone.